Andrew Hartman

 Andrew Hartman is an American historian, author, and academic.
 He is a professor of history in the College of Arts and Sciences at Illinois State University.

 Hartman's research interests span the fields of United States cultural, intellectual, and political history as well as the philosophy of history, pedagogy, and historiography.
-He has authored two books, including Education and the Cold War: The Battle for the American School and A War for the Soul of America: A History of the Culture Wars and has also published several articles and monographs.
+He has authored books including Education and the Cold War: The Battle for the American School and A War for the Soul of America: A History of the Culture Wars and has also published several articles and monographs.
 Along with Raymond Haberski Jr., Hartman co-edited American Labyrinth: Intellectual History for Complicated Times.
 He is the Founding President of the Society for U.S. Intellectual History (S-USIH), and he is an Editorial Advisor for the University of Chicago Press.

 Early life and education

 After completing his early education, he enrolled at the University of New Mexico and graduated with a major in history in 1994.
 He then earned a teacher certification in social science education from Metropolitan State College Denver in 1999 and a master's degree from the George Washington University in 2003.
 He completed his PhD in history from the George Washington University, under the supervision of Leo P. Ribuffo and assisted in publishing Ribuffo's unfinished book, The Limits of Moderation: Jimmy Carter and the Ironies of American Liberalism.